 ‘In Brighton and Hove, we will look for relevant social, environmental and economic value from everything we do, including service delivery, commissioning and procurement and by integrating social value into all decisions affecting the city.
 Our aim is to obtain the greatest benefit for local citizens.’

-You can find out more about what social value is and how the framework was developed in this video.
+You can find out more about what social value is and how the framework was developed in our video.
 We’d like to thank the Institute of Voluntary Action Research for producing the video and kindly giving us their permission to use it.

 Framework and guidance